DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged backup 3.md

 **Spider, Giant (medium-sized):** _(These neutral creatures' vital stats are HD 3d8, HP 13, AC 15, Move 30 ft., 20 ft. climb.
 Their saves are physical.
 They attack with a bite for 1d6 points of damage.
 Their bite injects venom for 1d6 additional damage, save negates.
 If the first save fails, an additional save is required one round later.
 If the second save also fails, the victim suffers an additional 1d4 damage and paralyzation for 1d6 hours.
 These spiders also can throw a web 8 times per day as per the web spell [as found in the PHB].
 XP: 52+3)_

-**Tick, Giant:** _(This creature’s vital stats are Level 2(d8), HP 11, AC 15, MV 10 ft., disposition neutrality.
+**Tick, Giant:** _(This creature’s vital stats are Level 2(d8), HP 11, AC 15, MV 10 ft., disposition neutral.
 It attacks with a bite for 1d4 points of damage.
 Its special ability is blood drain for 1d4 damage per round, each point of blood drain also healing the creature if it is damaged.
 Once the tick drains the victim of hit points equal to its own hit point total, it will release the victim and crawl away, bloated and moving half-speed with a -3 AC penalty.
 XP: 20+2)_

 * see **Appendix C**.